Topic: What Does RAM Do For Gaming And How Much RAM Do I Need?

 Number Of Sticks

 A RAM plugs into a PC’s mainboard for integrating other components and transferring data quickly.
 To further speed up the process, most motherboards come with dual-channel memory slots.
 This configuration lets you attach two RAM sticks at once.
-So let read more about What Does RAM Do For Gaming And How Much RAM Do I Need?
+So let’s read more about What Does RAM For Gaming And How Much RAM Do I Need?

-Let’s say, you want to install 8GB of RAM in your OS, and you already have a dual-channel one, now, to take advantage of dual-channel memory, two 4GB RAM sticks with the same clock speed and DDR install instead of install.
+Let’s say, you want to install 8GB of RAM in your OS, and you already have a dual-channel one, now, to take advantage of dual-channel memory, two 4GB RAM sticks with the same clock speed and DDR install instead of installing.
 Single 8GB stick of RAM.